utnet-org/utility-readonly/chain/indexer/README.md

 ## Tweaks

-By default, nearcore is configured to do as little work as possible while still operating on an up-to-date state.
+By default, framework is configured to do as little work as possible while still operating on an up-to-date state.
 Indexers may have different requirements, so there is no solution that would work for everyone, and thus we are going to provide you with the set of knobs you can tune for your requirements.

 As already has been mentioned above, the most common tweak you need to apply is listing all the shards you want to index data from; to do that, you should ensure that `"tracked_shards"` in the `config.json` lists all the shard IDs, e.g. for the current betanet and testnet, which have a single shard: